lwshaffer25/content/privacy-policy.md

 We strive to store and transmit all personally identifiable information securely using a variety of means:

-* Much of the content is stored with `graph.cool`.
+* Much of the content is stored with [Graphcool](https://www.graph.cool/).
+You can view their [privacy policy](https://github.com/graphcool/content/blob/master/static/legal/terms.md#privacy-policy) and see their [security practices](https://github.com/graphcool/content/blob/master/static/legal/terms.md#security) for more information

 ## How can you control your data